-Fugu meaning “river” and “pig” is also known as:
+Fugu meaning “river” and “pig” is also known as pufferfish, blowfish, or, globefish.

-Tetrododoxin is found in the skin, skeleton, ovaries, intestines and particularly in the liver of fugu fish.
+- Tetrodotoxin is found in the skin, skeleton, ovaries, intestines, and particularly in the liver of fugu fish.

 If you are brave enough, then try it!

-There are several places at Kuromon Market that are certified to prepare fugu fish.
-It is the best eaten raw, as sashimi, cut into very thin slices.
+Several places at Kuromon Market are certified to prepare fugu fish.
+It is best eaten raw, as sashimi, cut into very thin slices.

-In my opinion, the taste is extremely delicate and the texture gelatinous.
+In my opinion, the taste is extremely delicate and the texture is gelatinous.

 In short, Kobe beef is a variety of Wagyu beef.

-Wagyu, loosely translated, means “Japanese cattle” (“Wa-” meaning Japanese or Japanese-style, and “-gyu” meaning cow or cattle).
-So “Wagyu” refers to any cattle that is bred in Japan or the Japanese-style.
+- Wagyu, loosely translated, means “Japanese cattle” (“Wa-” meaning Japanese or Japanese-style, and “-gyu” meaning cow or cattle).
+So “Wagyu” refers to any cattle that are bred in Japan or the Japanese style.

 What Makes Wagyu Beef So Special?

-First of all, the cattle is fed with special feeds created out of forage, grasses, and rice straw, then supplemented with corn, barley, soybean, wheat bran, and in some cases, even beer or sake.
+- First of all, the cattle are fed with special feeds created out of forage, grasses, and rice straw, then supplemented with corn, barley, soybean, wheat bran, and in some cases, even beer or sake.

-Furthermore, it is better tasting.
+- Furthermore, it is better tasting.
 The fat melts at a lower temperature than any other cattle’s, resulting in a rich, buttery flavor unseen in other strains of beef.
-This fat is also unsaturated and high in Omega-3 and Omega-6 fatty acids, meaning not only is Wagyu marbling more delicious, it’s also more healthy.
+This fat is also unsaturated and high in Omega-3 and Omega-6 fatty acids, meaning not only is Wagyu marbling more delicious, but it is also more healthy.

-If you want to try Wagyu or go all out and try Kobe beef then head to Butcher Kobeya.
+If you want to try Wagyu or Kobe beef then head to Butcher Kobeya.
 It is located at Shop No. 7 on the map.
 Butcher Kobeya has 2 sections – a butcher downstairs and a restaurant upstairs.

 Nevertheless, It will be the most memorable 100 grams of beef that you have ever tried.